-The pipeline enters the City of Hercules from the City of Richmond in the Union Pacific right-ofway until it leaves the right-of-way, and runs underground in a southeast direction through developed and undeveloped lands, crossing Linus Pauling Drive and Alfred Nobel Drive to the pump station.
-The pipeline passes alongside lands designated Public-Park (San Pablo Bay Regional Park), Waterfront Commercial, General Commercial, and Planned Office - Research and Development, and Specific Plan.
+The City of Hercules General Plan governs land use designations in the City of Hercules.
+A segment of the project's pipeline runs through the City of Hercules and the project's pump station is also located within the City of Hercules along the east side of San Pablo Avenue.
+The pipeline enters the City of Hercules from the City of Richmond in the Union Pacific right-of-way until it leaves the right-of-way, and runs underground in a southeast direction through developed and undeveloped lands, crossing Linus Pauling Drive and Alfred Nobel Drive to the pump station.
+The pipeline passes alongside lands designated Public-Park (San Pablo Bay Regional Park), Waterfront Commercial, General Commercial, and Planned Office - Research and Development.

-The pump station is also located in the City of Hercules, in an area designated by the City of Hercules General Plan as Industrial, and is adjacent to an area designated Planned Commercial Industrial Specific Plan.
-From the pump station, the pipeline is located underground within the San Pablo Avenue right-of-way, passing areas on the west side of San Pablo Avenue that are designated General Commercial, Planned Office - Research and Development, and Industrial, and Specific Plan.
+The pump station is also located in the City of Hercules, in an area designated by the City of Hercules General Plan as Industrial, and is adjacent to an area designated Planned Commercial Industrial.
+From the pump station, the pipeline is located underground within the San Pablo Avenue right-of-way, passing areas on the west side of San Pablo Avenue that are designated General Commercial, Planned Office - Research and Development, and Industrial.
 Industrial uses are "intended to accommodate heavy industrial uses, refineries, and storage facilities along with light manufacturing use and other light industrial uses related to evolving technologies, research & development, communications, and information processing."
 The General Plan also states: "The designation is to provide an opportunity for industrial uses to concentrate for the efficiency of larger industries and to allow for buffers from sensitive residential and public uses in a manner that does not expose residents to significant environmental risk" (p.
 II-32).